NNAAC Fellow Isra: I want to reconnect with my Arab roots

 Q: Describe yourself in three words (i.e. activist, leader, student, humanitarian, etc.)

 A: Humanitarian, Advocate, Ambitious

-The National Network for Arab American Communities (NNAAC) Transformative Leaders Fellowship Program (formally the Youth Fellowship Program) increases the capacity of our human service member organizations to provide additional support to their communities, while at the same time develop crucial leadership skills in the fellows themselves.
+The National Network for Arab American Communities (NNAAC) Transformative Leaders Fellowship Program (formerly the Youth Fellowship Program) increases the capacity of our human service member organizations to provide additional support to their communities, while at the same time develop crucial leadership skills in the fellows themselves.
 The program engages college students and/or recent graduates over a nine-month placement with a NNAAC member organization.
 Fellows are recruited by NNAAC members locally, and in partnership with universities.
 Learn more.